ryan-mcclue/ryan-mcclue/src/job.md

 take notes.
 It's great to keep notes on the interviewer's name & role, so you can later ask questions about their position.

-Onsite:
+4. Onsite:
 how to ask about why I should work here, i.e. what can they offer me over competing places?
-Talk about languages, apis, protocols, how I got things to communicate, used in your projects Show you have fundamentals to grow into a leader in company 1-2 technically interesting problems worked on in projects, with STAR white-boarding code do simplist thing first
-Prepare a strong response to "So, tell me about yourself.
+Talk about languages, apis, protocols, how I got things to communicate, used in your projects Show you have fundamentals to grow into a leader in company 1-2 technically interesting problems worked on in projects, with STAR white-boarding code do simplist thing first. remember to communicate what doing. key areas: code, dalgo, communication/analysis, KISS Prepare a strong response to "So, tell me about yourself.
 What brings you here?"
     Have a cordial, concise, and friendly self-introduction that piques curiosity.
 Avoid arrogance!
 Many interviewers will dive straight into a coding problem -- this is OK, but if you can pique their curiosity enough to have them ask you more about some project you've done, you will start off stronger.
     2-3 technical projects you can talk about concisely.
 Identify key points you've done (not what your team did).